anvilsecure/nosymonkey/README.md

 * You need to link against -ladvapi32 and -lpsapi.
 * ~~You need to call init_nosymonkey() before you do anything.~~
 * detourAPIHook creates a copy of the DLL.
 In the future I might use MemoryModule to reflectively load a copy.
+* You can't call other local functions (other than originalCall()) from a funtion that it's going to be copied to another process, since the address won't be valid.
+In the future I'll try to add heuristics to detect this local calls and include them.

 ## Feedback